DanRohde/blender-stuff/WFC 3D Generator/README.md

 3. **Collapse** the cell: Select a random object from the list of building blocks.
 Probability constraints and symmetry constraints are propagated and matching cells are collapsed.
 4. **Propagate** the constraints of the randomly selected building block to the neighborhood and the entire grid.
 Frequency constraints and adjacency constraints are applied.
 5. **Repeat** steps 2-4 until all cells are collapsed.
 6. **Render** the grid in the order in which cells are collapsed.
-Transformation constraints are applied.
+Transformations are applied.

 ## Limitations and Known Issues